Cyberpunk 2077: Phantom Liberty: Development

 Development of Phantom Liberty cost more than $60 million.
 In September 2022, CD Projekt Red confirmed that Phantom Liberty would be released for PC, Xbox Series X/S, and PlayStation 5 in 2023.
 In November 2022, it was confirmed that Phantom Liberty would be a paid expansion pack, akin to Witcher 3 expansions Blood and Wine and Hearts of Stone.
 A trailer for Phantom Liberty was released during The Game Awards 2022 which revealed Idris Elba had joined the project.
 A release date of 26 September 2023 for the Phantom Liberty expansion was revealed during the 2023 Xbox showcase as part of the Summer Game Fest.
 Pre-orders of Phantom Liberty grant the player a bonus in-game vehicle.
 Ahead of the release of Phantom Liberty, CD Projekt released a major title update titled Update 2.0 on 21 September for Microsoft Windows, PlayStation 5 and Xbox Series X and S, which introduces the features that were announced alongside Phantom Liberty.
 In December 2023, CD Projekt Red released Cyberpunk 2077: Ultimate Edition, which bundles Phantom Liberty and the base game together.
 Phantom Liberty was designed to be the sole expansion for Cyberpunk 2077.

 For the development of Phantom Liberty, the team was inspired by the spy thriller genre.
 Dogtown is described to be a "rougher area" ruled by a militia leader, and a place where "unsavory characters escape to" because the corporations and the police are denied entry.
 The area, therefore, was designed to be "oppressive".
 Speaking about the game's story, senior writer Magda Zych added that Phantom Libertys narrative supplemented the base game's themes by "extending them to politicians at higher levels and to state agencies".
 Idris Elba joined the project fairly early during its development, portraying Solomon Reed, a spy for the NUSA.
 Elba described him as the player character's "guide, or protector in some cases", but also as someone they do not know is fully trustworthy.
-Elba, who had a side-career as a DJ, picked music for the in-game's radio station as well as creating three unique tracks for the expansion.
+Elba, who had a side-career as a DJ, picked music for an in-game radio station and wrote three new tracks for the expansion.
 P.T.
-Adamczyk and Jacek Paciorkowski composed the score, while Dawid Podsiadło wrote the theme song for the expansion.
+Adamczyk and Jacek Paciorkowski composed the score, while Dawid Podsiadło co-wrote and performed the theme song for the expansion.